jeremytammik/tbc/a/1896_stirrup_constraint.md

 &nbsp;&nbsp;}
 </pre>

-and indeed, the RebarConstraint did change to be constrained to the cover as shown in the images below:
+Indeed, the RebarConstraint did change to be constrained to the cover as shown in the following images:

 Before implementing the code (the handles are constrained to the Host face as shown by the orange line at the host face):